abhijeet-bendre/wp-rtcamp-assignment-2b/README.md

 ###  Admin-Side:

-    Addd a new metabox, labeled "Contributors" to WordPress post-editor page.
-This metabox will display list of authors (wordpress users) with a checkbox for each author.
+    Adds a new metabox, labeled "Contributors" to WordPress post-editor page.
+This metabox will display list of authors (WordPress users) with a checkbox for each author.

     User (author/editor/admin) may tick one or more authors name from the list.